imjvdn/SwiftUI-TodoList/README.md

 <p align="center">A modern, declarative task management application showcasing SwiftUI's powerful architecture and Apple's Human Interface Guidelines.</p>

+<p align="center"><strong>This repository contains TWO implementations:</strong></p>
+<p align="center">1.
+A SwiftUI Playground prototype in the root directory</p>
+<p align="center">2.
+A full Xcode project with CoreData in the <code>TodoList/</code> directory</p>

 </div>

 ## 🌟 Overview

 This Todo List application demonstrates Apple's recommended patterns and practices for building performant, maintainable iOS applications using SwiftUI.
 The project serves as both a practical utility and a technical showcase of modern iOS development principles.

+### Project Structure

+This repository contains two complete implementations of the same Todo List app:

+1. **SwiftUI Playground Prototype** (in root directory)
+   - Located in `MyPlayground.playground`
+   - Uses UserDefaults for data persistence
+   - Perfect for learning and experimentation
+   - Includes a test runner in `TestRunner.playground`

+2. **Full Xcode Project** (in `TodoList/` directory)
+   - Complete iOS app with proper project structure
+   - Uses CoreData for robust data persistence
+   - Includes unit tests and UI tests
+   - Ready for further development and App Store submission

 ## ✨ Key Features